-British Columbia’s exceedingly beautiful Sea-to-Sky Highway (Highway 99), extending from Vancouver in the south to Whistler in the north, clocks in at just over 230 miles, although it could take years — if not a lifetime — to explore all of the remarkable nature along the way.
+British Columbia’s exceedingly beautiful Sea-to-Sky Highway (Highway 99), extending from Vancouver in the south to Whistler in the north, clocks in at just over 230 miles, although it could take years — if not a lifetime — to explore all of the remarkable attractions and nature along the way.

 Exquisite vistas and outdoor fun, from thundering waterfalls and breathtaking hiking trails to paddling adventures and vertiginous gondola rides, open up along the Route 99 corridor for all to experience and enjoy.